Oppressed Peoples Online Word...The Voice Of The Voiceless

 Dedicated to disseminating news & information not found in mainstream media....

-Kamala Harris is us...An African born in Diaspora is still an African....some got put off the boat before others...We made no difference when came to Marcus Garvey, Franz Fannon, Stokley Carmicheal or Bob Marley, so what is our problem today.
+Kamala Harris is us...An African born in Diaspora is still an African....some of us got put off the boat before others...We made no difference when. it came to Marcus Garvey, Franz Fannon, Stokley Carmicheal or Bob Marley, so what is our problem today.
 Oh! by the way, let us not forget that our brother and comrade Malcolm X (Abdul Malik Shabazz) mother was born in St. Andrew, Grenada...but came here and became a part of the struggle of African People in diaspora.

 Abu Ruyaa